Oregon DUII Diversion Eligibility

-Some individuals charged with DUII in Bend and Central Oregon, may be able to enter the DUII Diversion Program.
+Some individuals who have been charged with DUII in Bend and Central Oregon, may be able to enter the DUII Diversion Program.
 What follows is an abbreviated eligibility criteria for the DUII Diversion Program and is not exhaustive.
-For an exhaustive and thorough explanation of DUII Diversion gram eligibility criteria refer to ORS 813.215 and associated sections, or speak with A Bend, Oregon DUII Attorney for more information.
+For an exhaustive and thorough explanation of DUII Diversion gram eligibility criteria refer to ORS 813.215 and associated sections, or speak with a Bend, Oregon DUII Attorney for more information.
 In general, to be eligible for the DUII Diversion Program in Deschutes County you must have:

 If you have entered the DUII Diversion Program, or equivalent program previously, you may still be eligible for a second diversion.
 For more information contact the Donahue Law Firm about your unique situation.

 Oregon DUII Diversion Program Requirements:

 If eligible for the DUII Diversion Program, specific proactive steps must be taken and generally include the DUII Victim Impact Panel, an alcohol and/or drug evaluation, successful completion of any and all recommended alcohol and/or drug treatment, pay all fines and Court costs, and complete any other Court ordered requirements that may be included.
 Such requirements may include alcohol monitoring, among others.
 Mandatory DUII Diversion Program requirements include: